-Having had success in encouraging BHA tenants to participate, we will aim to build on this during 2023/24.
-We will offer a range of ways for residents to engage with us, from larger-scale events such as the annual Gala Day, to smaller and more targeted groups - e.g. themed sessions/events.
+Having had success in encouraging BHA tenants to participate, we will aim to build on our engagement activities during 2024/25.
+We will offer a range of ways for residents to engage with us, focusing on smaller and more targeted groups - e.g. themed sessions/events, digital engagement and our traditional methods such as newsletters.